Discover and apply the ultimate “superglue” in your marriage and you’ll experience real love and intimacy with your spouse.

 Suddenly, I was wide awake.
 It dawned on me why I had been suffering occasional minor frostbite on my feet.
 I shot back, “But I’m not your dad!”

 The expectations Barbara and I brought to marriage set us up to buy into the 50/50 Plan.
 Barbara was sure that I would do my part and meet her halfway by always getting up to turn off the lights.
-On the night I flatly refused, I was pushing her to do her part and meet me halfway.
+On the night I refused, I wanted her to do her part and meet me halfway.

 Why the 50/50 Plan fails

-Our disagreement revealed the biggest weakness of the 50/50 Plan: It is impossible to determine if your spouse has met you halfway.
-Because neither of you can agree on where halfway is, each is left to scrutinize the other’s performance from a jaded, often selfish perspective.
+1. It is impossible to determine if your spouse has met you halfway.
+This is the biggest weakness of the 50/50 Plan.
+Because neither of you can agree on the “math” of where halfway is, each is left to scrutinize the other’s performance from a jaded, often selfish perspective.
+That’s what our disagreement about turning off lights revealed.
+Selfishness also reveals that we don’t really know how to do the math while being married to another imperfect person.

-Acceptance is based on performance.
-Many people unknowingly base their acceptance of their spouses on performance.
-Performance becomes the glue that holds the relationship together, but it isn’t really glue at all.
+2. Acceptance is based on performance.
+How you act and what you do becomes the glue that holds the relationship together, but it isn’t really glue at all.
 It’s more like Velcro.
 It seems to stick, but it comes apart when a little pressure is applied.
-What a marriage needs is superglue—but more on that later.
+What a marriage needs is the “superglue” of commitment—but more on that later.

-Giving is based on merit.
-With the “meet me halfway” approach, a husband would give affection to his wife only when he felt she had earned it.
-If she always cooked tasty meals and balanced the checkbook then he would drop her a few crumbs of praise and loving attention.
-She, in turn, would lavish affection and praise only when he vacuumed the carpet and always arrived home on time.
+3. Giving is based on merit.
+With the “meet me halfway” approach, a husband often gives affection to his wife only when he feels she has earned it.
+If she always cooks tasty meals and balances the checkbook then he’ll drop her a few crumbs of praise and loving attention.
+She, in turn, lavishes affection and praise only when he vacuums the carpet and helps put the kids to bed.

-Motivation for action is based on how each partner feels.
+4. Motivation for action is based on how each partner feels.
 As a newlywed, it’s easy to act sacrificially because the pounding heart and romantic feelings fuel the desire to please.
 But what happens when those feelings diminish?
 If you don’t feel like doing the right thing, perhaps you won’t do it at all.
 I didn’t feel like turning off the lights that night at our apartment, so I didn’t.
+Performance based upon feelings is very dangerous.

-Each spouse has a tendency to focus on the weaknesses of the other.
+5. Each spouse has a tendency to focus on the weaknesses of the other.
 Ask a husband or wife to list his or her spouse’s strengths in one column and the weaknesses in another, and the weaknesses will usually outnumber the strengths five to one.
+Before marriage their strengths outweigh their weaknesses by a ton.
+But after the honeymoon their cozy little apartment has a third party that can take up residence ... and the name of that intruder is called REALITY!

 Apply the superglue